1961 Fleer And Other Vintage Basketball Cards

 Below you will find the following sections to this page:

-The 44 players are an elite group, including 12 of the "50 Greatest Players in NBA History" and 27 Hall of Famers.
+The 44 players are an elite group, including 12 of the "50 Greatest Players in NBA History", 28 of 44 Hall of Fame players, and 18 of 22 In Action Cards of Hall of Fame players.
+Also, 23 of the 44 portrait cards are rookie cards.
 The 12 of the "50 Greatest Players in NBA History" are Arizin, Baylor, Chamberlain, Cousy, Greer, Jones, Pettit, Robertson, Russell, Schayes, West, and Wilkens.
-Also, 19 of the core 44 cards are rookie cards.
 As with the 1986 Fleer set, the 1961 Fleer issue contains a large number of rookie cards because there were no card sets released in the four to five years prior.
 The majority of the league debuts of the 19 rookies in the 1961 set occurred before the 1961–1962 season: Baylor made his league debut in 1958, Chamberlain in 1959, Robertson and West in 1960, etc.

 According to Professional Sports Authenticator (PSA), the largest and most trusted third-party trading card authentication and grading company in the world, the highest-priced and most sought-after cards in the set are the Chamberlain (#8), West (#43), Robertson (#36), Baylor (#3), and Russell (#38) cards.
 As of 2022, a Chamberlain PSA MT 9 sold for $308,000, a West PSA MT 9 for $83,000, a Robertson PSA MT 9 for $65,300, a Baylor PSA MT 9 for $31,500, and a Russell PSA MT 9 for $18,600.